Cayuga Nation of New York: Land claims

 The Cayuga Nation of New York began a land claim action on November 19, 1980, in the United States District Court for the Northern District of New York to pursue legislative and monetary restitution for land taken from it by the State of New York during the 18th and 19th centuries.
 In 1981, the Seneca-Cayuga Tribe of Oklahoma was added as a plaintiff in the claim.

-A jury trial on damages was held from January 18 – February 17, 2000.
+A jury trial on damages was held from January 18 to February 17, 2000.
 The jury returned a verdict in favor of the Cayuga Indian Nation of New York and the Seneca-Cayuga Tribe of Oklahoma, finding current fair market value damages of $35 million and total fair rental value damages of $3.5 million.
 The jury gave the state a credit for the payments it had made to the Cayugas of about $1.6 million, leaving the total damages at approximately $36.9 million.
 On October 2, 2001, the court issued a decision and order which awarded a prejudgment interest award of $211 million and a total award of $247.9 million.

 Both the plaintiffs and the defendants appealed this award.
 On June 28, 2005, the United States Court of Appeals for the Second Circuit rendered a decision that reversed the judgment of the trial court.
 It ruled in favor of the defendants, based on the doctrine of laches.
 Essentially the court ruled that the plaintiffs had taken too long to present their case, when it might have been equitably settled earlier.

 The Cayuga Indian Nation of New York sought review of this decision by the Supreme Court of the United States, which was denied on May 15, 2006.

 Additional disputes over land and sovereignty claims have continued, including, as of 2024, the decision of Cayuga and Seneca Counties to refuse to allow the Cayuga Nation police to be part of the 911 system.